APPLICATIONS

 Advantages

-- Any variation in sensitivity due to instrumental instabilities will not influence the final concentration in the sample.
+- Minimized Sensitivity Variations: Variations in sensitivity due to instrumental instabilities do not affect the final concentration measurement in the sample.

-- Once isotopic equilibrium is achieved between the natural element present in the sample and the added enriched tracer, any losses during sample preparation will not affect the final results.
+- Error Compensation: Once isotopic equilibrium is reached between the natural element and the added enriched tracer, any losses during sample preparation do not impact the final results.

 Requirements

-- Any loss of the analyte from the natural sample or the fortified species prior to isotopic equilibration will be a major source of error.
+- Analyte Losses: Any loss of the analyte or the enriched tracer before achieving isotopic equilibrium can be a sources of error.

-- Once isotopic equilibrium has been achieved, the enriched tracer must behave identically to the natural tracer throughout the analytical process (sample preparation).
+- Spike Performance: Once the isotopic equilibration is achieved, the enriched spike act identically to the natural element throughout the analytical process.

-- The measurement of isotopic peak areas in ICP-MS must be free of spectral interferences.
+- Interference-Free Measurement: Measurements of isotopic peak areas must be free from spectral interferences to ensure accuracy.

-- The amount of the enriched compound added should be within a certain range compared to the natural compound.
+- Spike Quantity: The amount of added enriched compound must be within a specified range relative to the natural compound.

 Request for information